3 days of fun at the Sunshine Festival, Upton Upon Severn

 Set in fields within walking distance of the the idyllic riverside setting of Upton upon Severn, overlooking the Malvern Hills.
 Before the music started on the Friday we walked into Upton, had a wander then sat by the river with a pint, it really is a lovely town and worth a visit.
 For your information too, if you don’t want to camp at the festival site there are alternatives, the Drum and Monkey Pub Campsite is a good option.

 We were lucky with the weather and only had some rain on the Sunday.
 This meant that on the Friday and Saturday nights we were treated to the most fantastic sunsets!

 The weekend ended superbly with one of the best firework display’s we think we have ever seen, it included animations and smiley faces that we had never experienced before.
 We are partial to a firework display and really enjoyed this one!

 We had a fantastic time at the Sunshine Festival, a great atmosphere, where families and dogs were welcome and not an issue.
-We loved it so much we have already booked to go in 2016!
+We loved it so much we have already been back 3 times!

 visit our Travel Accessories Page Here.